I'm a recovering drug addict/alcoholic. Does this mean I'm not eligible?

 PHASE 1: (12 weeks) Financial preparedness classes – classes prepare families to be knowledgeable buyers that are ready for home buying process; classes are in a group setting.
 Participants also learn budgeting skills, engage in credit repair and credit building activities with our Family Advocate, a Certified Housing Counselor one on one as a part of SMART goals building.

-PHASE 2: (18-24 months) Savings Phase – My Front Door provides budget guidance to support participants in saving $2,400 to go toward the purchasing a home.
+PHASE 2: (18-24 months) Savings Phase – My Front Door provides budget guidance to support participants in saving 3.5% of your purchase price or a minimum of $2,400 to go toward the purchasing a home.
 During this time participants are meeting on a minimum of a quarterly basis to set and achieve SMART goals as well as continued educational opportunities.

 PHASE 3: (5 years) Maintenance Phase – during this final and longest phase, families learn to maintain or improve the value of their home, engage in mentoring activities, meet quarterly for family visits, attend at least two quarterly training activities per year and continue building wealth through additional investments, retirement planning, education, and career development/advancement.